 - Measuring cups, bowl, baking sheet, foil, oven, spoon

-Step 1: Mix the Epsom salt, sea salt, and baking soda in a bowl.
-Add the oils and stir.
+Step 1: First I mixed the Epsom salt, sea salt, and baking soda in a bowl.
+I added the oils and stirred.

-Step 2: Add the food coloring.
-A little bit goes a long way, and remember, you can always add more to tweak the color.
+Step 2: Next I added the food coloring.
+A little bit goes a long way.
 Mix well.

-Step 3: Cover your pan with foil and spread the salt mixture evenly over the foil.
-I used two layers of foil.
-Pop it in the over for about 15 minutes at 175.
+Step 3: I covered my pan with foil and spread the salt mixture evenly over the foil.
+I used two layers of foil and popped it in the over for about 15 minutes at 175.

-Step 4: Every 5 minutes, take the pan out and gently mix the salts with your spoon.
-This is why I suggest using two sheets of aluminum foil–one might rip.
+Step 4: Every 5 minutes, I took the pan out and gently mixed the salts with a spoon.
+This is why I use two sheets of aluminum foil–one might rip.
 I also used a wooden spoon.

-Step 5: When 15 minutes have passed, take the pan out of the oven and let the salts cool completely, mixing them as they cool.
-Once they’ve cooled completely, store in air-tight containers and give these as gifts to your lucky friends.
+Step 5: When 15 minutes have passed, I take the pan out of the oven and let the salts cool completely, mixing them as they cool.
+Once they’ve cooled completely, I store in air-tight containers.

 Note: It’s a good idea to let these sit out for a few hours before packaging them, even after they’ve cooled.
-One reader had an issue with a jar exploding when she put them into a jar and sealed it too soon.
-I stored my salts in plastic baggies after they had cooled completely, but I did leave the baggies open while I was in the kitchen working on multiple colors/scents at once.
+I store my salts in open plastic baggies overnight after they have cooled completely.

 Here’s my sampler lineup…